Jewish existentialism: General existentialism and Jewish existentialism

 Even out of the ashes of the Holocaust, Sartre insists on the supremacy and ultimate victory of rationalism over tribalism and hatred.
-The anti-Semite's hatred is just a misguided attempt to rid one's society of evil, which is itself a noble aim.
+The antisemite's hatred is a misguided attempt to rid one's society of evil, which is itself a noble aim.
 Sartre ties his existentialist, universal humanism to Judaism by denying the difference between Jews and others.
-By denying Jews' "Chosenness" and explaining the Holocaust as a particularly nasty episode of utopianism gone wrong, Sartre offers hope to Jews worldwide.
-He insists that tribalism and pure hatred of the Jew as an aberrant outsider are not sources of anti-Semitism.
-He claims that "If the Jew did not exist, the anti-Semite would invent him."
-Anti-Semitism is much more a reflection of the basic psychological need for a foreign object of hatred common in many people, according to Sartre.
-In many cases, this object of hatred for gentiles has been the Jewish people, who have functioned as the "scapegoat" of Europe for many centuries.
+By denying Jews the theological claim to Chosenness and explaining the Holocaust as a particularly nasty episode of utopianism gone wrong, Sartre attempts to offer hope to Jews worldwide.
+He insists that tribalism and pure hatred of Jews as 'aberrant outsiders' is not a source of antisemitism.
+He claims that "If the Jew did not exist, the antisemite would invent him."
+Antisemitism is, in Sartre's philosophy, much more a reflection of the basic psychological need for a foreign object of hatred common in many people, including himself.
+In many cases, the object of hatred for non-Jews has been the Jewish people, which has functioned as the "scapegoat" of Europe for millennia.